Accessibility statement for EalingNewsExtra

 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the ‘non-compliances and exemptions’ listed below.

 The content listed below is non-accessible.
 We will work on fixing them as soon as we can.

 There is no option to skip repeated content on our pages.
 This fails WCAG 2.1 success criterion 2.4.1 (bypass blocks).

-- We plan to add skip to content by the end of 2020.
+- We plan to add skip to content as soon as we are able to.